Four out of five Americans live in counties that have experienced a recent weather disaster, but only 40% have prepared for a storm.

 If you live in a floodplain or low-lying area, you may want to consider flood insurance to protect your property.
 If so, check out this guide to find the best flood insurance for you.

 When a storm is approaching, fill all the tubs and sinks in your house with clean water.
-This can help your survival kit go farther.
+This can help your survival kit go further.

 You’ll also want to turn off your utilities, such as power and gas, and bring your outdoor furniture inside the house.
 If there’s still time, bring your possessions to a higher level of the house to prevent flood damage.